Greenisland F.C.: Teams

 At senior level, Greenisland Football Club have 3 teams: Greenisland F.C.
 First Team, Greenisland F.C.
 Seconds (playing in the NAFL 3A) and the Greenisland F.C Development Team (formerly Greenisland F.C.
 Third Team until 2023).
 Greenisland F.C. also has a Titans team consisting of players over 35 years old.

-The club also has a strong setup in Women's football, with the Greenisland Ladies Team established in 2019 playing in the Division 4 of NI Women’s FA League.
+The club also has a strong setup in Women's football, with the Greenisland Ladies Team established in 2019 playing in the Championship of NI Women’s FA League.

 At youth level, Greenisland F.C. has a large number of teams.
 The club has teams from the under-6 age group up until the under-16 bracket, with many year groups having more than one team.
 The club also has an introductory section called the Munchkins, where young boys and girls can play before reaching the under-6 level.

 Greenisland Bears sees males and females aged between 6 and 16 years old with learning and/or physical disabilities become involved in football.